scottdware/panco/docs/docs.md

   panco [command]

 Available Commands:
-  config      Configure a device using IronSkillet or a local or remote (HTTP) file; export a device configuration help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies
+  help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies